Privacy StatementEffective date: January 9, 2014

-We are a team of software engineers, data scientists, product managers, and entrepreneurs.
-We are also regular people and full-time consumers.
-We design privacy into our product from the very beginning to protect data privacy.
+We at Euclid are a team of software engineers, data scientists, product managers, and entrepreneurs.
+But we're also regular people and full-time consumers who understand privacy concerns.
+We've designed our product from the very beginning to protect data privacy.
 To do that, we follow three principles:

-- Euclid doesn't collect or use personal information or real-world identity
+- We have no intention of capturing any personal information or real-world identity

 If you have any questions, please contact us at email@example.com.What information does Euclid collect and why?

-Euclid's software was specially written to limit the sensor’s data collection to only what we need to provide the Euclid Services.
-At no point is your name, phone number or any personal information collected by Euclid.If Euclid's data do not contain names or other personal information, how is it useful?
+Euclid's software was specially written to limit the sensor to collect only the data we need to improve client operations.
+At no point is your name, phone number, or any other personal information collected by Euclid.If Euclid's data do not contain names or other personal information, how is it useful?

-Our clients use Euclid to answer questions like: How many new shoppers did I have today?
-Last week?
+Our clients use the reports that Euclid generates to answer questions such as: How many new shoppers did I have this week vs. last week?
 Do more people stop and enter the store with one window display vs. another?
-Did my marketing campaign work?
+How well did my marketing campaign work?

-Answering these questions does not require personal information of any kind.
+Answering these questions requires no personal information of any kind.
 We only need to determine the amount of traffic that came into the store.With whom does Euclid share information?

-We share information with our clients -- the retailers in whose stores the anonymous foot-traffic data is captured.
-When Euclid publishes aggregate analysis of retail traffic trends to third parties, these never include device-level data or the identity of the stores included in the analysis.
+We share information only with our clients—the retailers from whose stores the anonymous data is captured.
+When Euclid provides a third party with an analysis of foot-traffic trends, it never includes device-specific data nor any names of stores included in the analysis.
 Only aggregated data is used.

-Euclid does not sell, rent, or otherwise disclose any device-level information to third parties.
-By design, none of Euclid's information contains personal information or real-world identities of shoppers because we do not collect or use such data.
+We do not sell, rent, or otherwise disclose device-specific information to third parties.
+By design, Euclid's data contains no personal information nor real-world identities of shoppers; none of that data is ever collected.

 We only use qualified, respected 3rd-party providers (such as Amazon Web Services) for data exchange, aggregation, and storage, which are necessary to provide Euclid's services.
 Read more about Amazon’s security measures.How does Euclid store data?

-Hashed data can not be reverse engineered by a third party to reveal a device’s MAC address.
-This means that anyone who gains access to the database directly from Amazon—authorized or unauthorized – will only see long strings of numbers and letters.
-They would not be able to get any information that could be linked to a back to a particular mobile device owner.
-We retain data about individual hashed MAC addresses for 18 months, unless we have to keep the information for legal purposes.
-After 18 months, we only retain data about hashed MAC addresses in aggregate form.How does Euclid work with governments and law enforcement?
+Hashed data cannot be reverse-engineered by a third party to reveal a device’s MAC address.
+This means that anyone who gains access to the database directly from Amazon—authorized or unauthorized—would see only long strings of numbers and letters.
+They would be unable to get any information that could be linked to a back to a particular mobile device owner.
+We retain data from individually hashed MAC addresses for 24 months, unless we have to keep the information for legal purposes.
+After 24 months, we only retain data about hashed MAC addresses in aggregate form.How does Euclid work with governments and law enforcement?

-Euclid does not respond to government requests unless we have a good faith belief that the response is required by law.
-We would require a warrant or court order before disclosing the limited device location data that we possess.Can anyone opt out and delete the data Euclid has about a particular MAC address?
+Euclid does not respond to government requests unless we belief in good faith that a response is mandated by law.
+We require a warrant or court order before disclosing any of the limited amount of device location data that we possess.HOW DOES EUCLID PROTECT CONSUMER PRIVACY?